 - If the unit-based approach is used, the facility must test all residents and HCP on the unit (or department) where the HCP worked or the resident resided immediately (but not earlier than 24 hours after exposure), regardless of vaccination status.
-Continue to test every 3-7 days until there are no more positive cases for 14 days. - There is no need to test individuals who have had COVID-19 in the prior 90 days if they remain asymptomatic. - Perform contact tracing on the unit or department where the new case was identified, by investigating to determine if, during the prior 48 hours, there were any higher risk exposures to other HCP or close contacts with residents. - Also determine if there were any higher risk exposures of HCP or close contacts of residents beyond the affected unit (e.g., other units, departments). - Those identified to be higher risk exposures or close contacts must be tested every 3-7 days until there are no more positive cases for 14 days. - While it is safer for visitors not to enter the facility during an outbreak investigation, visitors must still be allowed in the facility. - Visitors should be made aware of the potential risk of visiting during an outbreak and adhere to the core principles of infection prevention and control. - If residents or their representative would like to have a visit during an outbreak, they should wear a well-fitting mask during the visit, regardless of vaccination status.
-Visits should ideally occur outdoors or in the resident's room, unless it is a shared room and the resident's roommate is unvaccinated or immunocompromised (regardless of vaccination status). - Once the initial tests are completed and the results are obtained, the facility must determine if the outbreak investigation should be expanded to other areas of the facility. - When the positive case is a staff member who rotates on multiple units, facilities must determine which units may be affected based upon the infectious period of 48 hours prior to symptoms onset or the positive test.
+Continue to test every 3-7 days until there are no more positive cases for 14 days. - There is no need to test individuals who have had COVID-19 in the prior 90 days if they remain asymptomatic. - Perform contact tracing on the unit or department where the new case was identified, by investigating to determine if, during the prior 48 hours, there were any higher risk exposures to other HCP or close contacts with residents.

+- Also determine if there were any higher risk exposures of HCP or close contacts of residents beyond the affected unit (e.g., other units, departments). - Those identified to be higher risk exposures or close contacts must be tested immediately, but not sooner than 24 hours, and then on day 5 7 if negative. - Testing must continue every 3-7 days until there are no more positive cases for 14 days. - While it is safer for visitors not to enter the facility during an outbreak investigation, visitors must still be allowed in the facility. - Visitors should be made aware of the potential risk of visiting during an outbreak and adhere to the core principles of infection prevention and control. - If residents or their representative would like to visit during an outbreak, they should wear a well-fitting mask during the visit, regardless of vaccination status.
+Visits should ideally occur outdoors or in the resident's room, unless it is a shared room and the resident's roommate is unvaccinated, not up to date with COVID-19 vaccinations, or immunocompromised (regardless of vaccination status). - Once the initial tests are completed and the results are obtained, the facility must determine if the outbreak investigation should be expanded to other areas of the facility. - When the positive case is a staff member who rotates on multiple units, facilities must determine which units may be affected based upon the infectious period of 48 hours prior to symptoms onset or the positive test.
 Multiple units may need to be tested.
 If more than one unit is indicated, follow the broad-based approach below. - In general, individuals who have had a COVID-19 infection within the past 90 days are exempt from testing unless they become symptomatic.